| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 SPECS (SPEed Check Services) and VECTOR are a system that uses number plate recognition to measure the time taken between two fixed points to monitor a driver’s average speed.
 There are several camera types in use, as shown in the images.
 However, only one camera type will be used at a given site.

-This is not a standalone system, an average speed zone may consist of two or more cameras at entry point, mid point(s) and exit point of the monitored zone.
+This is not a standalone system; an average speed zone may consist of two or more cameras at the entry point, mid point(s) and exit point of the monitored zone.
 Due to the passive nature of this system, no road markings are required.

-Where aerial photography is of good enough quality, it can aid correct placement of the camera in Waze Map Editor.
+When aerial photography is of sufficient quality, it can aid in correctly placing the camera in Waze Map Editor.

 |